DyuthiVivek/Zense-Project/README.md

 13. Download a ChromeDriver according to your Chrome version from https://googlechromelabs.github.io/chrome-for-testing/#stable.
 Extract the folder and add its path in `meet_functions.py`.

 14. Run `main.py`.
-Send *'Chat: your message'* / Send *'Speak: your message'* to send/speak your message in the meeting.
+Send *'Chat: your message'* / Send *'Speak: your message'* to send/speak your message (using a text-to-speech generator) in the meeting.
 Record any audio clip in telegram to be played in the meeting.

 15. The transcript and summary of the meeting will be mailed to you at the end of the meeting.